 Chapter 26: The Race to Sector 7

 Tails, Cream and Cosmo slid down a chute and landed hard in a pool of murky water.
 Groaning, the fox pulled himself up and suppressed the urge to gag, the stench being nearly unbearable to his hypersensitive nose.
-Plugging his nostrils, he looked around the channel that he and the others landed in.
+Plugging his nose, he looked around the channel that he and the others landed in.
 ‘Seems like we’re in a storm drain of sorts,’ Tails observed.
 To his right, he saw a ladder leading up to an elevated section of the channel.
 “There might be a way to get to Sector 7 from here,” he murmured to himself.
 Moving on, his eyes soon trailed to the bodies of Cream and Cosmo rousing nearby.

 The rabbit was the closest in proximity to him.
 “You alright?”
 Tails asked as he approached her.